30 Apr – 8 May 2022

 In February, Geoversity hosted The Power of Nature Forum at Parlatino in Panama City that included a welcome by Guna youth leaders, Iniquilipi Chiari and Laura Huertas Thompson; and presentations by Biomimicry Institute’s Michelle Graves; Dr. Tamsin Woolley-Barker, author of TEEMING; David Meerman Scott, best-selling author (Fanocracy); and Gary Bencheghib, co-founder of Make a Change, whose call-to-action on plastic contamination on oceans and rivers has reached millions of people worldwide.

-The Inaugural Earth Vision 2020 Transcontinental Journey with Youth Leaders from Around the World
+Ocean-to-Ocean Panama Expedition 2020 with Youth Leaders from Around the World

-The Power of Nature Forum was followed by the Earth Vision 2020 Transcontinental Journey with youth leaders from 5 countries, including the Lakota people from North America.
+The Power of Nature Forum was followed by the Ocean-to-Ocean Panama Expedition 2020 with youth leaders from 5 countries, including the Lakota people from North America.
 The youth traveled by sailboat, bike, foot and raft from the southern coast up to the Mamoní Valley Preserve, up over the continental divide and down the river into the indigenous Gunayala territory with Guna leaders Iniquilipi and Laura.
 They ended the journey on the youth-managed Guna island of Anmardub, for a day and a half of cultural exchange and ocean adventure.

 The Nature of Business Forum 2019

 The Nature of Business Forum 2019 was convened at the Parliament of Latin American and the Caribbean and the Biomuseo.
 The formal session was followed by two days of nature inmersion at Geoversity’s science center, Centro Mamoní.